alfonso-torres/eng84_2tier_architecture_AWS/README.md

 - Go the browser and check that if the app is working properly.
 - If for same reasons you need to allow the port 3000, go to your instance, select `Security` tab.
 Edit your Security Group.
 Click in `Edit inbound rules`.
 Select `TCP`.
 Custom `3000`.
 Source `Anywhere` and saved.
 - Go back to your browser and enter: `public_IP_instance_app:3000`.
 It should be working correctly.
 - If you can see the app with only the public IP is because your provision file have installed reverse proxying with nginx.
 If not, we should change the configuration and restart the service nginx to only use the public IP without the port to see the app.
 Go to `cd /etc/nginx/sites-available/`.
 Remove the default file `sudo rm -rf default`.
-Create new one `sudo nano default` and this lines:
+Create new one `sudo nano default` and add these lines:

 ````
 server {